Kit Harington Checks Into Treatment Center to Work on Personal Issues

 The eyewitness adds that Harington "seemed relaxed, just like a normal guy but was very friendly and nice."

-Earlier this year, the Emmy nominee opened up about the ending of the hit series.
+Earlier this year, the Emmy nominee opened up about the end of the hit series.

 "It's like when you finish a book, you're not happy it's over are you?
 You don't finish a good book and say, 'I'm happy I finished that,'" Harington said on The Zoe Ball Breakfast Show.
 "But you have this grief that it's over, and it's exactly same with nine years doing this show.
 No matter how it ended, or how it does end, there's always this bit of you that's like, 'oh'; there's this loss around it."